 The cut-out is accurately set before leaving the works, and should not be tampered with or adjusted.
-Should the cut-out fail to close the circuit, on accelerating the engine, the cause of the damage is likely to be found elsewhere on the system; the table of possible faults, at end of booklet, should therefore be referred to.
+Should the cut-out fail to close the circuit on accelerating the engine, the cause of the damage is likely to be found elsewhere on the system; the tables of possible faults, on pages 28 and 29, should therefore be referred to.